-WPP Policies and Processes
+Policies and Processes

-The WPP believes that good governance should lead to superior outcomes for the WPP's stakeholders.
+The WPP believes that good governance should lead to superior outcomes for WPP's stakeholders.
 In recognition of this belief, the WPP has devoted resources to developing a robust and extensive governance structure and framework.
 A key part of WPP's governance structure is focused on developing policies and procedures, in consultation with the Constituent Authorities.
 In all instances the WPP's policies and procedures have been developed to either complement or subsidise the existing procedures and policies of the Constituent Authorities.
 The WPP understands the importance of formulating and codifying its policies and procedures.
 This process allows the WPP, and the Constituent Authorities, to:

 The WPP's key policies, registers and plans are listed below and can be found on the WPP website.
 The policies and procedures are reviewed on a regular basis and the WPP will continually assess whether any additional policies, registers or plans are required.
-The WPP workplan includes additional governance documents that will be developed during the next three years.
-These will be made available on the WPP website once completed.